OSPREI: A Coupled Approach to Modeling CME-Driven Space Weather with Automatically-Generated, User-Friendly Outputs: OSPREI Results

 \subsection{Interplanetary Predictions}

-The next set of figures show results for the ANTEATR interplanetary predictions.
+Next we consider results for the ANTEATR interplanetary predictions.
 Figure \ref{drag} shows the evolution of parameters at interplanetary distances, the shading is a similar format to Fig. \ref{cpa} but all panels include a second parameter in blue.
 ANTEATR does generate additional results not shown here, such as the speed of the central axis in both the radial and perpendicular directions, but we limit this figure to the values most relevant to provide a clear picture for forecasting.
 The mean value and standard deviation at the end of the simulation are displayed for each parameter.

-The top left shows the evolution of the angular widths, $AW$ and $AW_{\perp}$.
-Both widths show a small increase in the first 20 $R_s$ due to the magnetic and thermal forces.
-Beyond 50 $R_s$, the ensemble seed shows a slight decrease in both parameters.
-The full ensemble ranges between slight increases and slight decreases depending on the exact initial parameters but in general is consistent with nearly constant angular widths.
-The top right shows the change in the axis and cross section aspect ratios, $\delta_{Ax}$ and $\delta_{CS}$.
-Both decrease, which corresponds to a pancaking effect where the radial direction becomes relatively shortened due to the combined effects of drag and axial magnetic forces.
-Both ratios show a sharp decrease early on but a continued decrease at farther distances, though a few outliers show a secondary increase in $\delta_{Ax}$.